 Why do plaintiffs sue e-commerce multiple times?

-Many retailers have multiple brands with separate websites for each, and some mistakenly believe that one settlement will cover all future legal actions.
+Many e-commerce companies have multiple brands with separate websites for each, and some mistakenly believe that one settlement will cover all future legal actions.
 The numbers don’t seem to support this.
-In 2018, 25 percent of all ADA web accessibility actions were filed against retailers that had been previously listed in a suit.
-Some retailer holding companies have been sued seven times or more from 2017 to 2019.
+In 2021, 15 percent of all ADA web accessibility actions were filed against retailers that had been previously listed in a suit.

 When retailers make digital accessibility a priority, they will not only avoid legal action, but increase their customer base, improve morale, and become an inspiration to others in the industry.

-What can a retailer do to prevent or mitigate a lawsuit threat?
+What can you do to prevent or mitigate a lawsuit threat?

 1. Create a plan and tell the world.

 Companies should involve legal counsel and key stakeholders from each department who create and maintain their digital properties.
-One of our most popular blog posts is on on crafting an accessibility statement, a good starting point on this topic.
+One of our most popular blog posts is on crafting an accessibility statement, a good starting point on this topic.

 2. Start accessibility remediation.